stitchdata/docs/_integration-schemas/jira/users.md

     type: "string"
     description: "The user's email address.
 Depending on the user's privacy settings, this may be returned as null."

-  - name: "expand"
-    type: "string"
-    description: "Details of expands available for the user."

-  - name: "groups"
-    type: "object"
-    description: "Details about the groups the user is associated with."
-    subattributes:
-      - name: "items"
-        type: "array"
-        description: "The groups the user is associated with."
-        anchor-id: 2
-        subattributes:
-          - name: "name"
-            type: "string"
-            description: "The name of the group."

-          - name: "self"
-            type: "string"
-            description: "The URL for the group."

       - name: "max-results"
         type: "integer"
         description: ""